OPCFoundation/UA-CloudViewer/README.md

 docker run -p80:80 ghcr.io/digitaltwinconsortium/uanodesetwebviewer:main
 And then point your browser to http://localhost

-###  Upload
+###  Loading Nodeset Files

 ![Start](Docs/Start.png)

-- Open your OPC UA NodeSet file.
-(NOTE: Dependent NodeSet files need to be opened together.)
+Open your OPC UA nodeset file.
+Please note: Dependent nodeset files need to be opened, too, but it will tell you which ones!

-### Browsing
+### Browsing Nodeset Files

 ![Browsing](Docs/Sample.png)

-- You can browse and interact with the model.
+You can browse and interact with the model.
-- Currently `READ` and `WRITE` of a node is possible.
+Currently `READ` and `WRITE` of a node is possible.

+### Uploading Nodeset Files to the UA Cloud Library

+On the UA Cloud Library tab, fill in your username and password you used when registering with the UA Cloud Library as well as metadata describing your nodeset file.